 World Class Facilities

 - Many classes are held in the Trading Room.
 Students have access to Bloomberg software, a market leader in financial news, data and analytics, which is used by many financial institutions.
-Students also learn through using UpTick and Oxyor simulations and through programming and modelling using Python, Matlab and R. The Trading Room allows for an interactive and exciting learning environment which brings textbook theory to life.
+Students also learn through using UpTick and Oxyor simulations and through programming and modelling using Python and Matlab.
+The Trading Room allows for an interactive and exciting learning environment which brings textbook theory to life.

 - Students are expected to join the Student Managed Fund where they will have a unique opportunity to manage real money.
 Queen’s Management School is one of only a handful of universities in the UK and Ireland to offer this experience which is a game changer when it comes to graduate employability.